adeleke5140/portfolio-v2/src/posts/web-accessibility.md

 ## Introduction

-According to WebAIM 2023 accessibility report on the top 1 million websites, 96.3% of home pages had detectable WCAG 2 failures.
+According to WebAIM 2023 accessibility report on the top 1 million websites, 96.3% of home pages have detectable WCAG 2 failures.
 Even though this is a decrease from last's year 96.8%, it is very high and concerning.
 It means that many websites are not accessible to people with disabilities.

-One thing that stood out to me in the report was that the significant errors were straightforward.
+One thing that stood out to me in the report was that quite a bunch of significant errors have straightforward fixes.
 Maybe not "easy" to fix, but they are good starting points for a developer or designer with a proper understanding of the WCAG guidelines.

 These include things like: